marcelovicentegc/website-cloner/README.md

 # website-cloner

+Do you need to migrate that old website for a friend of yours to a new platform?
+Or maybe you need to clone a website for a school project?
+Or maybe you just want to clone a website for fun?

 This project is a simple abstraction on top of website-scraper and website-scraper-puppeteer libraries to clone websites with ease from the CLI.

 ## Usage